 Difference Between C Corp vs S Corp

-Forming a company structure and getting it registered is in itself is a difficult task to be dealt with.
-When an individual starts a business he should get it registered with the concerned authorities under a corporate structure or an LLC structure.
-When registering for a company the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes which sometimes becomes very critical.
-In this C Corp vs S Corp article, we will try and understand the key differences between C Corp vs S Corp.
+The following article provides an outline for C Corp vs S Corp.
+Forming a company structure and getting it registered is a difficult task to deal with.
+When an individual starts a business, he should register it with the concerned authorities under a corporate or LLC structure.
+When registering for a company, the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes, which sometimes becomes critical.

 Below is the top 6 difference between C Corp vs S Corp

-Let us discuss some of the major differences between C Corp vs S Corp:
+Let us discuss some of the major key differences:

-- The key difference between S Corp vs C Corp is that under C Corp the corporation pays the income tax for the current year due whereas in S Corp the individual pays income tax on the percentage of their shareholding in the corporation and income tax is not charged at the corporation level
+- The key difference between S Corp vs C Corp is that the corporation pays the current year’s income tax under C Corp.
+In S Corp, the individual pays income tax on the percentage of their shareholding in the corporation, and income tax is not charged at the corporation level.

-- The profit and loss under S Corp are pass through by the business to the partners.
-These profit and loss are instead paid at the individual level by the owners of the business, but no tax is paid at the corporate level.
-Whereas Under C Corp tax is paid by the corporate and again at the individual level on the profit/loss earned by the business
+- The business’s profit and loss under S Corp are pass-through to the partners.
+Instead, business owners pay these profits and losses individually, but no tax is paid at the corporate level.
+Whereas Under C Corp, tax is paid by the corporate and again at the individual level on the profit/loss earned by the business.

-- With both C Corp and S Corp income tax which is due is both on the salaries drawn by the partners and also on the dividends which are received from the corporation
+- Both C Corp and S Corp income tax are due on the salaries drawn by the partners and the dividends received from the corporation.

-- Under C Corp the shareholders the corporation is treated as a limited liability partnership which simply means that the partners are not personally liable for the debts or obligation of the business hence having limited liability towards the business.
-On the other hand, in S Corp the partners can be held personally liable for the debts and the obligations of the business which is why most of the companies opt for C Corp for ownership and taxation purposes
+- Under C Corp, the corporation is treated as a limited liability partnership, which means that the partners are not personally liable for the business’s debts or obligations, hence having limited liability towards the business.
+On the other hand, in S Corp, the partners can be personally liable for the debts and the business’s obligations.
+Hence, most companies opt for C Corp for ownership and taxation purposes.

-- Under C Corp it is a default type of Corporation when a company file articles of incorporation with the secretary of the state the company becomes a standard C Corp.
-On the other hand, under S Corp one must file for IRS Form 2553 after filing the form the partner will become an S Corp for the federal tax purposes.
+- Under C Corp, it is a default type of Corporation; when a company files articles of incorporation with the secretary of the state, the company becomes a standard C Corp.
+On the other hand, under S Corp, one must file for IRS Form 2553; after filing the form, the partner will become an S Corp for federal tax purposes.

 C Corp vs S Corp Comparison Table

-Selecting between both the above methods can have an impact on the business long-term plans and growth strategies of the corporations.
-Looking at the differences and the options the owners of the business should be clear whether to file for C Corp or S Corp which also depends on factors like the stage of the business, long-term plans of the business and the amount of capital the owners intend to invest in the business.
-Generally, S Corp is more popular with smaller businesses because of likely tax savings and C Corp is popular with larger companies because of the greater flexibility to raise capital.
+Selecting between the above methods can impact corporations’ long-term business plans and growth strategies.
+Looking at the differences and the options, the owners of the business should be clear on whether to file for C Corp or S Corp, which also depends on factors like the stage of the business, long-term plans of the business, and the amount of capital the owners intend to invest in the business.
+Generally, S Corp is more popular with smaller businesses because of likely tax savings, and C Corp is popular with larger companies because of the greater flexibility to raise capital.

-This has a been a guide to the top difference between C Corp vs S Corp Here we also discuss the C Corp vs S Corp key differences with infographics and comparison table.
+This has been a guide to C Corp vs S Corp.
+Here, we also discuss the C Corp vs S Corp key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.